 When you become truly immersed in a strange land, you learn about certain truths that weren’t obvious before.
 In doing so, you no longer have the benefit, or option really, of traveling through a country blissfully unaware as most tourists do.

 Life in Vietnam is hard.
 The weather can be cruel sometimes and the heat can actually be fatal, particularly to the young, old, and domestic animals.
 Runaway industrialization is causing massive changes for Vietnamese residents both in where they live and in matters of climate change.
-Many people still live in relative poverty (though it’s getting better).
+Many people in Vietnam still live in relative poverty (though it’s getting better).

 In northern Vietnam, where tribal thinking still dominates the social landscape, people are often stuck in archaic ways of life.
 Children are not given opportunities to go to school and instead are stuck working in the fields, thus trapping them in a perpetual cycle with little means to escape.